 17. Up Your Odor-Proof Container Game With Airtight Glass Jars

-When bags aren’t doing the trick and other stash jars are too small or flimsy, turn to the trust-worthy airtight glass jars.
+When bags aren’t doing the trick, and other stash jars are too small or flimsy, turn to the trust-worthy airtight glass jars.
 These are completely odor-proof thanks to a rubber and wire gasket seal that clamps shut.
 It comes in a 12-pack, letting your purchase strains galore without running out of compartments.
-It will also keep edibles more fresh and potent or longer.
+It will also keep edibles fresher and more potent for longer.
 If you don’t have enough flower to fill up all 12 jars, you can store dry food goods, herbs, or spices.

 18. Place Drops of Essential Oil in a Diffuser Or Humidifier

 Essential oil is one of the most versatile (and chemical-free) odor removers — it can be placed in a fragrance diffuser or humidifier, dabbed on clothing and pillowcases, or added to a steamy shower for a spa-like effect.
 For people who are picky about scent or prefer to mix things up, Lagunamoon sells a 20-piece pack of all different kinds of classic and more unique aromas, such as lavender, sandalwood, jasmine, cedar, and bergamot.
 You can always mix and match scents together for a custom-made room deodorizer.

 19. Maximize Space With a Two-in-One Fan and Purifier

 Why have two bulky appliances when you can combine them into one with the sleek appearance of a Dyson device?
 This innovative fan has a built-in air purifier with a HEPA filter that can capture all kinds of gases, odors, and allergens while providing a refreshing breeze and making sure air circulates rather than getting stale and turning your sesh location into a musty frat house.
 It can easily cover a big room and is way more stylish than your average pedestal fan.